damianhakert/damianhakert.github.io/source/handbook/infrastructure/production/index.html.md

 ---
 layout: markdown_page
-title: "Infrastructure"
+title: "Production"
 ---

 ## Common Links

-- [Public Infrastructure Issue Tracker](https://gitlab.com/gitlab-com/production/issues/); please use confidential issues for topics that should only be visible to team members at GitLab.
+- [Public Infrastructure Issue Tracker](https://gitlab.com/gitlab-com/infrastructure/issues/); please use confidential issues for topics that should only be visible to team members at GitLab.
 No longer active, but kept for reference, is the legacy public [Operations issue tracker](https://gitlab.com/gitlab-com/operations/issues) as well.
-- [Chat channel](https://gitlab.slack.com/archives/infrastructure); please use the `#infrastructure` chat channel for questions that don't seem appropriate to use the issue tracker or the internal email address for.
+- [Chat channel](https://gitlab.slack.com/archives/production); please use the `#production` chat channel for questions that don't seem appropriate to use the issue tracker or the internal email address for.

 ## On this page
 {:.no_toc}